dcavanau/build-an-integration-application-using-ibm-cloud-pak-for-integration/README.md

 #### 2.2.3 API Management (IBM API Connect)

 Once we have our integration API built, we need to expose it securely to the outside world via an API gateway.

-We also need to be able to create a self-service portal to allow consumers to discover out APIs and sign up to use them.
+We also need to be able to create a self-service portal to allow consumers to discover our APIs and sign up to use them.

 We also need to create rate plans to limit how many times the API can be called.